julianarhee/retinotopy-mapper/readme.md

 		python PROTOCOL.py -h

 3. Imaging data will be ignored with the --no-camera option.
 To save image data, add the --save-images option.
 If no pvapi camera is found, the default is the built-in camera on the computer.
+For now, use the png output-format option:

+		python PROTOCOL.py --monitor='MONITOR-NAME' --save-images --output-format='png' --output-path='DATA-DIR-NAME'

 4. For more options, their uses, and default settings, go to help.